-I seriously use these beans for just about everything that calls for beans.
+I seriously use these spicy black beans for just about everything that calls for beans.
 For tacos, burritos, burrito bowls, to top rice, and as a side (and when I’m feeling less beany and more lentil-y, I use this chipotle rice and lentil mix).
 They’re easily freezable, easy to make, cheap as chips, and packed full of spicy flavour.
 You really can’t go wrong!

 There are two ways I prepare the beans before the final spice-tomato mix simmer, but it depends on how you like to prepare beans and also how much time you have.